 Even early infarctive lesions are exquisitely tender and painful.

 Occurs in end-stage renal disease.
 Onset often closely follows initiation of hemo- or peritoneal dialysis.
 Most patients are diabetic.
 Hyperparathyroidism.

 Initially preinfarctive ischemic plaques occur, appearing as mottling or having a livedo reticularis pattern, dusky red to violaceous (Fig. 17-1A).
 Bullae may form over ischemic tissue, which eventually becomes necrotic.
 Central infarcted sites have a tightly adherent black or yellowish, leathery slough (Fig. 17-1B).
 Lesions gradually enlarge over weeks to months; when debrided, deep ulcers reaching down to the fascia result (Fig. 17-2).
 Ischemic skin frequently becomes secondarily infected; infection can remain localized or become invasive, causing cellulitis and bacteremia.
 In addition, large areas of induration can be defined on palpation as platelike subcutaneous masses that extend beyond infarcted or ulcerated areas (Fig. 17-2).

 CalciphylaxisA.Early stage.
 An area of mottled erythema, starburst-like and reminiscent of livedo reticularis with two small ulcerations.
 Patient has chronic renal failure and is on hemodialysis.
 Even at this early stage lesions are extremely painful.
 B. Calciphylaxis, more advanced lesion.
 An area of jagged necrosis on the lower leg in a patient with diabetes and chronic renal failure who is on hemodialysis.
-The surrounding skin is ...
+The surrounding skin is indurated and ...